 By Betty Yom Mageer,

-The author is a women’s right activist.
-She can be reached via: email@example.com,
+The author is a women’s rights activist and can be reach via Email: email@example.com.

 The statements, comments, or opinions published by Nyamilepedia are solely those of their respective authors, which do not necessarily represent the views held by the moderators of Nyamilepedia.
 The veracity of any claims made are the responsibility of the writer(s), and not the staff and the management of Nyamilepedia.

 Nyamilepedia reserves the right to moderate, publish or delete a post without warning or consultation with the author(s).
 To publish your article, contact our editorial team at firstname.lastname@example.org or email@example.com.
 FYI- we NO longer publish articles submitted through firstname.lastname@example.org